pivotal-cf/docs-pks/nsxt-service-mesh.hbs.md

 1. In the **Onboard Clusters** panel, enter a name for Tanzu Service Mesh to use to identify the target cluster.
-  - VMware recommends that you enter the name of the cluster used in TKGI, but you can use a different name.
+  - VMware recommends that you enter the name of the cluster used in {{ vars.product_short }}, but you can use a different name.
   - The cluster name must be unique within Tanzu Service Mesh.